Cavalier King Charles Spaniel

 In the 1920s, people wanted the dogs portrayed in the old portraits of their ancestors.
 Roswell Eldridge, a wealthy American, challenged British breeders to breed Blenheim Spaniels “of the Old World type.”
 To win a cash prize, the breeders worked to bring back the old look—and they did.
 That’s when the Cavalier King Charles Spaniel was born.
 Where did the “cavalier” come from?
 The army that supported Charles I in the English Civil War was called Cavaliers, and thus we get “Cavalier” in Cavalier King Charles Spaniel.

 The Cavalier became an American Kennel Club-recognized breed in 1995 and is the 14th most popular breed in America.
 It’s no wonder why—Cavaliers are highly prized for their affectionate and adaptable temperament.
 (And they’re so darn cute!)
 If you’re looking to add a Cavalier as a pet, you can find reputable breeders on the American Kennel Club’s website.
-A Cavalier puppy can cost between $1,800 to $3,500.
+A Cavalier puppy can cost between $1,800-$3,500.
 But for that price, you usually get a pup who’s been screened for health issues and may include pedigree papers.
-Or you can check with local Cavalier King Charles Spaniel rescue organizations or keep an eye out for the breed at your local animal shelter.
+Or, you can check with local Cavalier King Charles Spaniel rescue organizations, keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs